 - Restore to a point in time in the past.

 - Restore to a specified full backup.

 Important pre-deployment SAP Notes

-Read the following SAP Notes before beginning to deploy SAP S/4HANA on GCP.
+Read the following SAP Notes before beginning to deploy SAP S/4HANA on Google Cloud.
 Before proceeding with any SAP product implementation, always check the SAP Marketplace for updated product installation guides and notes.